LaMia Flight 2933: Flight from Santa Cruz

 At 21:49, the crew requested priority for landing because of unspecified "problems with fuel", and were told to expect an approach clearance in "approximately seven minutes".
-Minutes later, at 21:52, they declared a fuel emergency and requested immediate descent clearance and "vectors" for approach.
+At 21:52, a full 36 minutes after the onboard low-fuel warning had notified the crew of its situation, the crew finally declared a fuel emergency and requested immediate descent clearance and "vectors" for approach.
 At 21:53, with the aircraft nearing the end of its second lap of the holding pattern, engines 3 and 4 (the two engines on the right wing) flamed out due to fuel exhaustion; engines 1 and 2 flamed out two minutes later, at which point the flight data recorder (FDR) stopped operating.
-Shortly before 22:00 the pilot reported an electrical failure and fuel exhaustion while flying in Colombian airspace between the municipalities of La Ceja and La Unión.
+Shortly before 22:00, while flying in Colombian airspace between the municipalities of La Ceja and La Unión, the pilot reported an electrical failure and fuel exhaustion.
 An air traffic controller radioed that the aircraft was 0.1 nmi from the Rionegro VOR, but its altitude data were no longer being received.
 The crew replied that the aircraft was at an altitude of 9000 ft; the procedure for an aircraft approaching to land at José María Córdova International Airport states it must be at an altitude of at least 10000 ft when passing over the Rionegro VOR.
 Air traffic control radar stopped detecting the aircraft at 21:55 local time as it descended among the mountains south of the airport.

-At 21:59 the aircraft hit the crest of a ridge on a mountain known as Cerro Gordo at an altitude of 2600 m while flying in a northwesterly direction, with the wreckage of the rear of the aircraft on the southern side of the crest and other wreckage coming to rest on the northern side of the crest adjacent to the Rionegro VOR transmitter facility, which is in line with runway 01 at José María Córdova International Airport and about 18 km from the southern end.
+At 21:59, the aircraft hit the crest of a ridge on a mountain known as Cerro Gordo at an altitude of 2600 m while flying in a northwesterly direction, with the wreckage of the rear of the aircraft on the southern side of the crest and other wreckage coming to rest on the northern side of the crest adjacent to the Rionegro VOR transmitter facility, which is in line with runway 01 at José María Córdova International Airport and about 18 km from the southern end.